 OF what use can knowing color genetics be?

-Well for one, for producing scertain colors - I've heard the line so many times.
-A good horse is nver a bad color.
+Well for one, for producing certain colors - I've heard the line so many times.
+A good horse is never a bad color.
 You can't ride color.
 Or the person who always says color doesn't matter and yet you take 2 identical horses in physcial traits and temperament - one a plain sorrel and one a flashy buckskin - people will want the color every time.
 Color Sells.
 Color makes people happy and therefore is a desirable characteristic to know.
-Caveat: A good looking sorrel can be nicer than a poorly colored buckskin too :)
+Caveat: We do understand a good looking sorrel can be nicer than a poorly colored buckskin too :)

-Color genetics are fascinating to learn and really not that complicated if you just want a basis aymans idea on color variations.
+Color genetics are fascinating to learn and really not that complicated if you just want a basic laymans idea on color variations.